Online Drama Therapy for Trauma, Relationships, and Self‑Awareness

 Individual Therapy

-Online & In-Person Individual Therapy
+Online & In-Person Therapy Sessions

 Individual therapy offers a space in which clients can engage with and reflect on their experiences and patterns (behaviour, feeling, relationship) through embodied and creative means.
 This allows for insight, engaging different parts of self as part of building self-awareness and healing.